bridgecrew-perf6/samplefilm-serverless-deploy-code/README.md

 postFilmInfoDynamo.py: This Lambda function code, takes input from SQS Queue and processes it then stores it in DynamoDB Table.

 serverless.yml: This file contains all the above services creation and configuration code.

+# serverless.yml

+ - Creating API Gateway and SQS.
+Keeping API Gateway and SQS as an event and environment variables respectively for SampleFilmInfo Lambda function.
+ - SampleFilmInfo  Lambda function gets user inputs from API Gateway invoke URL, process it and send it to SQS.
+ - Using SQS as an event to the next Lambda function PostFilmInfoToDynamo
+ - PostFilmInfoToDynamo  Lambda function processes the event and stores the details in DynamoDB.